reactioncommerce/cli/README.md

 ### More Commands

 * You can run `reaction build <api|admin|storefront>` to build a dockerfile that includes your custom code while in the directory
-* You can run `reaction demo` to install and run a docker-compose file that will launch all of the projects so that you can test them out.
+* You can run `reaction create-project demo <my-demo>` to install and run a docker-compose file that will launch all of the projects so that you can test them out.
 This is for evaluation purposes, not development.

 ### Telemetry